DWright91/Warehouse-Database-System-Java/README.md

 9. Queries to be processed.
 The following queries must be handled:
     • List all transactions for a specified client.

     • List all clients who have an outstanding balance.
-      • List all clients who have an outstanding balance.

     • List all products, quantity in stock, and total quantity of outstanding(waitlisted) orders.

     • Any other additonal queries.